amperity/amperity-docs/shared/destination_settings.rst

 A contact in |destination-name| is defined by an email address.
 A contact may have additional information, but cannot exist without an email address.

-Use a query or a campaign to define the information in the contacts list that will be managed by Amperity.
+Use a query or a campaign to define the information in the email list that will be managed by Amperity.

 .. setting-active-campaign-email-required-end